-DefinitionChronic disease has been defined 1as illness that is prolonged in duration, does not often resolve spontaneously, and is rarely cured completely.
+DefinitionChronic disease has been defined (footnote 1) as illness that is prolonged in duration, does not often resolve spontaneously, and is rarely cured completely.
 Chronic diseases are complex and varied in terms of their nature, how they are caused and the extent of their impact on the community.
 While some chronic diseases make large contributions to premature death, others contribute more to disability.
 Features common to most chronic diseases include:

 - complex causality, with multiple factors leading to their onset